-Little Beans Nanny Agency receive various questions relating to childcare but one stands out as being the most asked – “what does it cost?”.
-A rough search of the internet provided very little in the way of an accurate answer so we have written our own guide which hopefully gives a more accurate and complete explanation of the costs involved for different childcare options.
+Little Beans Nanny Agency receives various questions relating to childcare but one stands out as being the most asked – “what does it cost?” so we have written a guide to give an explanation of possible costs to consider for different childcare options.

-One of the most expensive forms of childcare is a nanny but having said that it is usually more cost effective if you have 2 or more children (nannies charge per family rather than per child as is the case with most other forms of childcare).
-It is essential to discuss salary in gross rather than nett so that you are not hit with a lot of unexpected expenses.
-Even so there are a number of ‘hidden’ costs to employing a nanny that you should consider:
+Having a nanny is often most cost-effective if you have 2 or more children as the cost is per family rather than per child as is the case with most other forms of childcare.
+It is essential to discuss salary in gross rather than net so that you are not hit with a lot of unexpected expenses.
+Even so, there are a number of other costs to employing a nanny that you should consider:

-- You will need to pay 3% of your nanny’s salary into a pension scheme (unless they opt out) which on average is £70/month
+- Unless they opt out or are not eligible, you will need to pay 3% of your nanny’s salary into a pension scheme

-- Employees should have all work expenses paid for so if he nanny takes the children out you should pay her entrance fee along with the children’s.
-Most employers provide a kitty or collect receipts from the nanny to reimburse her each week/month but you should allow £20/week for this.
+- Employees should have all work expenses paid (e.g. when the nanny takes the children out you should pay entrance fees for all).
+Most employers provide a kitty or collect receipts from the nanny to reimburse each week/month but you should allow £25+/week for this.

 - A nanny using her own car will require her mileage to be reimbursed at a rate of up to 45p/mile.
-A full time nanny can accumulate a mileage bill of roughly £25/month.
-On the other hand if the employer provides a car for the nanny to use whilst on duty then you would need to add her to the insurance, cover the maintenance costs of the car and pay for the fuel she uses which you should allow around £50/month for.
-Whichever option you choose, child seats would need to be provided.
+A full-time nanny can accumulate a mileage bill of roughly £35/month.
+On the other hand, if the employer provides a car for the nanny to use whilst on duty then you would need to add her to the insurance which can vary by provider (contact your insurer for a quote).

-- Having an Ofsted registered nanny can cut costs but as a work related expense it would be the employer who should cover the £103/year registration fee.
-Any other work related course or registration should, in theory, be paid for by the employer although most nannies keep their own documentation up to date.
+- Having an Ofsted registered nanny is only really necessary if you are entitled to financial help with childcare but as a work-related expense it would be the employer who should cover the £103/year registration fee.
+Any other work-related course or registration should, in theory, be paid for by the employer although most nannies keep their own documentation up to date.

-- Using an agency to place a nanny is often worth the expense to know your nanny has been thoroughly checked and you have the support and advice at hand.
-Agency fees vary but should be no more than £300-£1500 per placement (dependant on the schedule of the nanny).
-If you are looking at a nanny working for you for 2-3years then this will average out to £100-500/year.
+- Using an agency to place a nanny is often worth the expense to know your nanny has been thoroughly checked and you have support and advice at hand.
+Agency fees vary but should be no more than £2500 per placement (dependant on the schedule of the nanny).

-The main outlays of having a nanny depends on the type of nanny you have:
+The main outlay of having a nanny depends on the type of nanny you have:

-Nannies who live in usually cost around £350-450/week in wages (based on a full time schedule).
-The nanny would need to be provided with accommodation (private room), utilities and food which can vary in costs hugely but you ought to allow £60+ per week to cover these expenses which includes adding them onto your home insurance.
+Nannies who live in are around £550-600/week in wages (based on a full-time schedule).
+The nanny would need to be provided with accommodation (private room), utilities, and food which can vary in costs hugely but you ought to allow £60+ per week to cover these expenses which include adding them onto your home insurance.

 LIVE OUT NANNY

-Per hour nannies charge an average of £12 gross.
-This can add up to £600 for a 50 hour week.
-On top of this you would usually expect to provide meals and drinks over the time that the nanny is working which can increase the weekly budget by around £15.
+Per hour nannies charge an average of £14-15 gross.
+This can add up to £750 for a 50 hour week.
+On top of this, you would usually expect to provide meals and drinks over the time that the nanny is working which can increase the weekly budget by around £20 however nannies can bring their own lunch with them if required.

-A nanny who brings her own child(ren) to work is referred to as a NWOC and can be a good option for families with older children or those who are not needing all day care.
-Generally NWOC’s are cheaper at a rate of just £10-11/hr.
+A nanny who brings her own child(ren) to work is referred to as an NWOC and can be a good option for families with older children or those wanting wrap around care.
+Generally, NWOC’s are cheaper at a rate of just £12.50-13/hr.
 The additional costs for the nanny still apply but the nanny would expect to cover the costs of their own child and not the employer.

-As they are qualified but lack in experience a junior nanny is, like NWOC, a good way of keeping costs down.
-At a rate of £10.50-11.50/hr they are slightly more expensive than a NWOC but cheaper than a fully qualified and experienced nanny.
+As they are lower qualified and/or lacking in experience a junior nanny is, like NWOC, a good way of keeping costs down.
+At a rate of £12.50-13/hr they are cheaper than a fully qualified and experienced nanny.

 The rates given are guides only and refer to the Home Counties area.
 In London you can expect to add 30% or more onto the rates and further north of England they can drop by up to 15%.